latolukasz/beeorm-doc/docs/guide/lazy_crud.md

 })
 ```

-As you can see first function logs all failed queries in error log, so developer can review these queries
-to find a source of the problem in application code and maybe execute some queries by hand to fix data in database.
-This function returns error so `BackgroundConsumer` will execute next registered function.
+The first function logs all failed queries in an error log, so the developer can review these queries to identify the source of the problem in the application code and potentially execute some queries manually to fix the data in the database.
+This function returns the error, so the `BackgroundConsumer` will execute the next registered function.

-Second function check if MySQL error code is 1062 (Duplicate entry '%s' for key %d) and if yes then
-returns nil instructing `BackgroundConsumer` to remove this query from stream and continue.

-So from now all queries that throws MySQL error code 1062 will be automatically skipped and logged to error log.
+The second function checks if the MySQL error code is `1062`.
+If it is, it returns `ni`l, instructing the `BackgroundConsumer` to remove the query from the stream and continue.
+From now on, all queries that throw a MySQL error code `1062` will be automatically skipped and logged in the error log.

-## Not supported lazy flush scenarios
+## Scenarios where lazy flush is not supported

-There are two scenarios where using `FlushLazy()` is not supported and panics.
+There are two scenarios where using `FlushLazy()` will result in a panic.

-One is when you are flushing entity with [on duplicate key update](/guide/crud.html#saving-new-entities) option:
+The first is when you are flushing an entity with the on duplicate key update](/guide/crud.html#saving-new-entities) option

 ```go
 category := &CategoryEntity{Code: "cars", Name: "Cars V2"}